GavinHaLab/ichorCNA_WDL/WDL/README.md

 ## Configuration
 ### ichorCNA.wdl file
-`taskDocker`: By default fredhutch/ichorcna:v0.5.0 is set, and doesn't need to be changed unless you wish to.\
-`taskCPU`: CPU variable for run_ichorCNA.
-May have to edit `read_counter` CPU in its runtime section.\
+`taskDocker`: By default the WDL pipeline is curently usiing this [docker image] (gavinhalab/ichorcna:0.0.1) `taskCPU`: CPU variable for run_ichorCNA.
+May have to edit `read_counter` CPU in its runtime section.
 `memory`: This may have to be edited in both `read_counter` and `run_ichorCNA` in their runtime sections.

 ### inputs.json file